How Can I Choose the Right Customer Data Platform (CDP)?

 Before its data was unified, Subaru’s digital initiatives struggled to gain traction.
 Budget was wasted because personalization was ineffective, if not impossible.
 But today, by being able to provide actionable insights—especially at the dealership level—the marketing team’s role within the company has been elevated.

 Subaru is just one example that highlights the power of a CDP to effect positive change.
-While Treasure Data enterprise CDP customers span a wide variety of industries, many of them share common use cases, showing how a CDP can be such a transformational technology.
+While Treasure Data customers span a wide variety of industries, many of them share common CDP use cases, showing how a CDP can be such a transformational technology.
 From audience-building to social advertising, see the table below for the most common ways that CDPs add value to marketing organizations across industries.

 When Is the Best Time to Get a CDP?